 The Office of Health Equity (OHE) was formally integrated into the Pennsylvania Department of Health (PADOH) through an executive order signed in May 2007.
-Located within the Health Promotion and Disease Prevention Deputate, the OHE Director reports to the Deputy Secretary for Health Promotion and Disease Prevention.
+It is located within the Office of Operational Excellence.

 The role of the OHE is to: